rjury-sumo/learn-terraform-provision-eks-cluster/README.md

 then choose installation link and follow steps on this page OR....

 ## Tl;DR version
-Becuase we are using EKS and kubectl is configured to point at the EKS cluster we don't have to say ssh only a remote host, helm/kubectl will deploy remotely. if you might have more than one cluster setup make sure to do usual check you are pointing at right k8s  ```kubetcl cluster info``` etc.
+Becuase we are using EKS and kubectl is configured to point at the EKS cluster we don't have to say ssh only a remote host, helm/kubectl will deploy remotely. if you might have more than one cluster setup make sure to do usual check you are pointing at right k8s  ```kubectl cluster-info``` etc.

 - install helm if you haven't already ``` brew install helm```
 - setup env vars for ```--set sumologic.accessId=$SUMO_ACCESS_ID --set sumologic.accessKey=$SUMO_ACCESS_KEY```